LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 .. note::
-   If you are running the example code in a shell script or via the command-line interpreter instead of in a Lasso Server instance, you will need to load the LJAPI environment.
+   If you are running the example code in a shell script or via the command-line interpreter instead of in a Lasso Server instance, you'll need to load the LJAPI environment.
 This can be done with the following two lines of code (replace "LJAPI9.bundle" with the name of the library for your OS's installation). ::